doughcho/BootJpaDemo/README.md

 # BootJpaDemo
-The master branch of Web demo project using Spring Data JPA WebApp demo project using Java EE and HTML-CSS-JavaScript.
+The master branch of Web demo project using Spring Data JPA, Java EE and HTML-CSS-JavaScript.
 The db handling is covered through JPA

 Motivation
 - To hava a practical implementation experience about JPA and build orthodox MVC framework model

 Build Status
 - Used Spring Starter Project architecture
-- DI: Spring Data JPA (which include Hibernate) and Lombok
+- DI: Spring Data JPA (which includes Hibernate) and Lombok

 Code Style
 - Microservices architecture (using Spring Boot framework)